Skip to main content

 Solar Panels in Kilkenny

+Solar panels in Kilkenny are a strong investment.
 County Kilkenny ranks 7th in Ireland for solar potential at 905 kWh per kWp — 2.3% above the national average.
 Located in the sunny southeast, Kilkenny enjoys around 1,360 sunshine hours with moderate rainfall.
-With 684 SEAI installations in 2024 and a strong per-capita rate of 31.83 per 10,000, Kilkenny homeowners are well positioned for solar savings.
+With 754 SEAI installations in 2025, Kilkenny homeowners are well positioned for solar savings.

 Save on Electricity Bills